The Investment Treaty Arbitration Review: Energy Charter Treaty

 One of the ECT's provisions that features heavily in solar claims as well as other proceedings is the tax carve-out.
 Article 21(1) of the ECT provides that: 'Except as otherwise provided in this Article, nothing in this Treaty shall create rights or impose obligations with respect to Taxation Measures of the Contracting Parties'.
 Therefore, the provision effectively seeks to carve out measures relating to tax from the ECT's investor protection regime.

 However, Article 21(5) of the ECT stipulates that Article 13, protection against unlawful expropriation, still applies to taxes.
 In this case, a special regime applies.
 Article 21(5) of the ECT requires the investor to refer the issue of whether the tax amounts to an expropriation or is discriminatory to the competent tax authority of the host state.

 Tribunals are split over the question of whether this stipulates a compulsory requirement for the investor to fulfil before initiating arbitral proceedings.
 In Plama v.
 Bulgaria, the tribunal ruled that it was, in fact, a compulsory requirement.18 The tribunal in Yukos et al. v.
 Russia came to the opposite conclusion for cases where referral to relevant authorities would be an exercise in futility.19 In addition, Article 21(1) of the ECT does not apply, according to the Yukos et al. v.
 Russia tribunal, if the alleged action does not constitute a bona fide exercise of a state's regulatory powers.20

-The table below contains decisions of arbitral tribunals that emerged during 2019 and up to the time of writing.21 All of the 18 decisions rendered in 2019 concern intra-EU disputes.
-In no case has the intra-EU objection based on the Achmea judgment been raised successfully.
+The table below contains decisions of arbitral tribunals that emerged during 2020 and up to the time of writing.21 All of the seven decisions rendered in 2020 concern intra-EU disputes.
+To date, where there was an intra-EU objection raised, no party was successful in their objection based on the Achmea judgment.

 |Name||Date of the award or decision||Case No.|